marado/yarn.social/privacy.md

 frequently asked questions answered regarding your privacy.

-If you have any more questions, please raise an issue regarding the same on GitHub and I'll answer as honest and quickly as possible :)
+If you have any more questions, please raise an issue regarding the same on our [Issue Tracker](https://git.mills.io/saltyim/saltyim/issues/new) and I'll answer as honest and quickly as possible :)

 <details>
   <summary>What identifiable information is stored about me?</summary>